When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Where Do I Find the Error Code?

-Noritz tankless water heaters include a remote control for convenient, user-friendly operation.
-You can use this controller to set your ideal water temperature, turn your water heater on or off, and set the flow meter alarm.
+Noritz tankless water heaters feature a remote control for easy operation.
+This controller lets you set your ideal water temperature, toggle the power, and monitor the system.

 Noritz Tankless Error Code Troubleshooting